mdbridge/click-by-voice/README.md

 ### Hint display

-* The default hinting mode, inline, disrupts the flow of some webpages and its hints can be clipped
+* The default hinting mode, hybrid, disrupts the flow of some webpages and its hints can be clipped
-  * switching to the new hinting mode, hybrid (`:+h`), usually solves this
-  * if that fails, the overlay mode (`:+o`) should not disturb the flow at all at the cost of making text hard to read
+  * switching to the overlay mode (`:+o`) should not disturb the flow at all at the cost of making text hard to read
 * Sometime hints are too hard to read due to inadequate contrast between foreground and background colors
   * Adding the high contrast hints switch (e.g, `:+c`) should make the